Black Bull of Norroway: Other publications

 Mrs. Caroline Alathea Creevey, in her autobiography, published a version she claimed she heard in her childhood from a Julia Congden, her mother's hired girl.
 In her tale, The Brown Bull of Orange, once there was a stile that granted wishes.
 Three sisters pass by it, the oldest wishes for the Prince of Spain and the middle one for the Duke of Algiers as their respective husbands.
 The youngest, not believing in its powers, mockingly wishes for the brown bull of Orange to appear and take her.
 The Prince and the Duke appear and make her sisters their wives.
 At last, a brown bull appears at her father's doorstep.
 The third daughter tries to dismiss the bull and her silly wishes, but the bull will not yield.
 She finally agrees to with the animal.
 The brown bull takes her to his palace and attends her with kindness.
 She eventually warms up to him and is asked by him if she loves him.
 She answers positively and the bull becomes a man, the King of Orange and Castile.
 He explains that a magician turned him into a bull and that he could only turn back into human form if he could find a girl to love him.

 Mabel Peacock noted another tale inserted in Mary Hallock Foote's tale, The Last Assembly Ball, published in The Century Magazine.
 In this version, a king has six daughters and a magical wishing-chair on a dais.
 Every daughter sits on the chair and makes her wish.
 When it is the youngest's turn, she wishes to be married to the "Roan Bull of Orange".
 Some time later, the Roan Bull himself appears at the palace and demands the princess.
-The king tries to substitute his daughter for the daughter of the hen-wife and the daughter of he swineherd.
+The king tries to substitute his daughter for the daughter of the hen-wife and the daughter of the swineherd.
 The Roan Bull discovers the ruse by giving his bride-to-be a white wand.
 He gets his true bride at last and departs with her.